-Chia seeds are jam-packed with antioxidants, accounting for the powerful benefits of chia seeds for skin health.
-Antioxidants are compounds that fight free radical damage and prevent oxidative stress while also promoting tissue repair and protecting against skin damage.
+Chia is jam-packed with antioxidants, which are compounds that fight free radical damage and prevent oxidative stress while also promoting tissue repair and protecting against skin damage.

 Interestingly enough, researchers from Mexico recently uncovered that they have a total antioxidant concentration nearly two times higher than previously reported.
-In fact, the antioxidant activity of chia seeds was shown to stop up to 70 percent of free radical activity.
+In fact, the antioxidant activity of Salvia hispanica seeds was shown to stop up to 70 percent of free radical activity.

-As one of the most high-antioxidant foods on the planet, adding chia seeds to your diet may help fight premature aging and protect the skin cells against free radical damage to optimize the health of your skin.
+As one of the most high-antioxidant foods on the planet, adding some to your diet may help fight premature aging and protect the skin cells from things like ultraviolet and environmental damage.

 2. Promote Digestive Health

 Chia is loaded with fiber, squeezing nearly 11 grams of fiber into a single ounce.
-This means that adding just one ounce of chia seeds into your daily diet can supply a whopping 44 percent of your fiber needs for the entire day.
+This means that adding just one ounce to your daily meals my can supply a whopping 44 percent of your fiber needs for the entire day.

 Because of their rich fiber content, chia seeds benefit digestive health by promoting regularity and increasing stool frequency to prevent constipation.
 The fiber also acts as a prebiotic to provide fuel for the beneficial bacteria in the gut, which plays a central role in many aspects of health and disease.

-Plus, the fiber in chia seeds also absorbs a good amount of water and expands in the stomach, helping to keep you feeling fuller for longer.
-This may explain why clinical studies show that using chia seeds for weight loss could be effective by curbing hunger and suppressing appetite.
+Fiber also absorbs a good amount of water and expands in the stomach, helping keep you feeling fuller for longer.

 3. Improve Heart Health

-Chia seeds are especially high in omega-3 fatty acids, boasting even more omega-3s per gram than salmon.
+Chia is high in omega-3 fatty acids, boasting even more omega-3s per gram than salmon.
 Omega-3s work to protect the heart by lowering blood pressure, cholesterol levels and inflammation.
 Meanwhile, the fiber found in chia seeds can help manage cholesterol levels and keep the arteries clear to minimize the risk of coronary heart disease.